-The water sampling events were conducted during the early spring and summer of 2017.
-The data provided includes water temperature, pH, specific conductivity, and dissolved oxygen which was collected in-situ through a multi-probe; and laboratory analytical data of nitrogenous compounds, heavy metals, and other inorganic parameters from ALS Environmental laboratory.
+The County follows a regular program to monitor water quality of lakes located within its jurisdiction.
+The water sampling events were conducted during the early spring and summer of 2018.
+The data collected includes water temperature, pH, specific conductivity, and dissolved oxygen which was collected in-situ through a multi-probe and Kemmerer sampling device.
+Analytical data of nitrogenous compounds, heavy metals, and other inorganic parameters was provided from ALS laboratory.
 Water samples for microbial parameters were analyzed by PROVLAB of Alberta Health Services.

+The water sampling events were conducted during spring and summer of 2019.
 Collected water samples were analyzed by ALS laboratory.
 The laboratory results obtained were compared to the CCME Canadian Environmental Quality Guidelines for Protection of Aquatic Life and Protection of Agricultural Water; and Alberta Environment and Parks' Environmental Quality Guidelines for Alberta Surface Waters 2018.